1. GENERAL

 3.2.
 WHAT ARE THE BENEFITS OF BEING A MEMBER OF THE ANZPAC PLASTICS PACT?

-The ANZPAC Program supplements the regional and global activities already underway with cross country innovation, investment and knowledge sharing.
-ANZPAC is the principal initiative bringing together leading organisations, governments and supply chain stakeholders to accelerate the transition towards a circular economy for plastics in the Oceania region.
+ANZPAC supplements regional and global plastic waste reduction efforts with cross country innovation, investment and knowledge sharing.
+ANZPAC is the leading initiative that brings together organisations, governments and supply chain stakeholders to accelerate the transition towards a circular economy for plastics in the Oceania region.

-Innovate to support technological, design and market place initiatives that drive the individual and collaborative use of reusable, recyclable, and compostable plastics and eliminate problematic and unnecessary plastic packaging.
+• Innovate to support technological, design and marketplace initiatives that promote the use of reusable, recyclable, and compostable plastics and eliminate problematic and unnecessary plastic packaging.

-Invest in systems to drive at scale solutions for reuse opportunities and recyclable plastic materials through a sectoral focus on specific material projects to establish circular approaches.
+• Invest in systems that drive large scale solutions for reuse opportunities and recyclable plastic materials, focusing on specific material projects to establish circular approaches.

-Knowledge share and collaborate with stakeholders on key issues, harmonise where possible and drive the research approach for circular plastics in the region.
+• Share knowledge and collaborate with stakeholders on key issues, harmonise where possible and drive the research on circular plastics in the region.

 3.3.
 HOW WILL MEMBERSHIP FEES BE USED?